bgallie/tnt2/README.md

           --config string        config file (default is $HOME/.tnt2.yaml) -i, --inputFile string     Name of the plaintext file to encrypt/decrypt. (default "-") -o, --outputFile string    Name of the file containing the encrypted/decrypted plaintext.
-      -f, --proformafile string  the file name containing the proforma machine to use.
+      -f, --proformaFile string  the file name containing the proforma machine to use.

 ### decrypt

-decrypt a file encryptd by the TNT2 Infinite (with respect to the plaintext) Key Encryption System.
+decrypt a file encrypted by the TNT2 Infinite (with respect to the plaintext) Key Encryption System.

 #### Usage: